criwe/Bookdatabase/README.md

   - It works

 - Cons
-  - the extension is designed for my requirements and some things may not be solved optimally
+  - the extension is designed for my requirements and some things might not be solved optimally
   - I will maintain the extension for only ONE TYPO3 version (the one I use at the moment)

 ## Installation

- - Install via Ext-Manager
+ - Install via Ext-Manager or composer
  - Create sysfolder for the data and create books, categories etc. there
+- Add static template
  - Set storage-pid (the sysfolder where the books are) and choose if jQuery core should included (default: not included) via constant editor
  - Insert plugin for output